anas-01/parcelum/README.md

 5. Change password
 6. Assign a parcel to a customer
 7. Set parcel status
-8. Search for a specific parcel
+8. Search for a specific customer or parcel
 9. CRUD Operations
 10. Assign roles for users